Impression And Mouth Preparation

 • Anticholinergic: Atropine

-4. Radiation therapy of head & neck:
+4. Radiation therapy of the head and neck:

 2. Systemic Diseases: